hamsterksu/android-appversion-gradle-plugin/README.md

 android-appversion-gradle-plugin
 ================================

-Easy way to change APK name.
+Easy way to add build number to your application version.

-You can add extra data to the file name.
-Also you can add build number to the application version
+Also you can add extra data to the file name.

 ####Add plugin to dependencies####